@ditsmod/i18n

 Installation

-The above shows how to clone the ready-made example from @ditsmod/i18n, and when you need to install this module in your application, you can do it like this:
+The above shows how to clone the ready-made example with @ditsmod/i18n, and when you need to install this module in your application, you can do it like this:

 npm i @ditsmod/i18n